Labisy/Labisy/README.md

 Experience in the implementation and protection and promotion of the startup "Dokin joint travel service", you can view the android application on GitHub.\
 The experience of a methodologist, the creation of a course "Computer Graphics" in JAVA at the Utkin Russian State Technical University with implementations in JavaFX and Swing.\
 Creating your own course for learning Java development.\
-Started studying QA.\
+Middle QA.\
 Hard skills:
-- Junit 4.5 + Java: I write tests using Maven, Gradle.
+- Junit 4,5 + Java: I write tests using Maven, Gradle.
 - Java Core: Basics of the java language
 - Collection: Using Java util Collection - Map, List, Set, Queue
 - Spring: development of projects using a framework with Spring Boot, Spring web, Spring Data.